Richard's Castle: Religion

 The original parish church, sited within Herefordshire, was St Bartholomew's Church situated close to and east of the castle.
 The church was founded by either Richard Fitz Scrobe or his son.
 The chancel was probably built in 1362.
 The north transept was probably consecrated in 1351 by Bishop John de Trillek.
 This was the Chantry Chapel of the local Knights Templar.
 The south aisle was built between 1310 and 1320.
 There is a detached bell tower (one of six in the county) that dates from the second half of the 13th century.
 The church is between it and the castle.
 There are no openings in the bell tower between it and the castle.
 (See the Hereford Cathedral Library).
-This beautiful church is now redundant.
+The church is now redundant.

 The current parish church is All Saints, designed by the notable architect Richard Norman Shaw, and opened in 1892.
 It is situated north of the village, within Shropshire, in the Batchcott area, by the side of the B4361 road and is a Grade I Listed building.
-The triptych (1892-3) is a masterpiece by Charles Edgar Buckeridge.
+The triptych (1892–3) is a masterpiece by Charles Edgar Buckeridge.

-Writer Richard Gifford (1723-1807) was a curate in the parish in the 18th century.
+Writer Richard Gifford (1723–1807) was a curate in the parish in the 18th century.

 There was also a Primitive Methodist chapel, which is now a dwelling.

 Education

-Moor Park School is a preparatory school located in the Shropshire parish, between the villages of Richard's Castle and Overton.
+Moor Park School is a preparatory school in the Shropshire parish, between the villages of Richard's Castle and Overton.

-Richard's Castle once had a primary school, which was adjacent to the present-day Village Hall.
+Richard's Castle once had a primary school, which was adjacent to the present-day village hall.